AI Transparency

 Our compliance analysis layer currently uses Google Gemini (gemini-2.5-flash) via secure server-side API integration.
 Requests are sent from our backend environment over encrypted channels with restricted API-key access.
 We do not expose provider credentials to clients.

-3. Data processing and zero data retention posture
+3. Data processing and retention boundaries

 4. Intended purpose